kevin-wairi/kevin-wairi/README.md

 - 👋 Hi, I’m @kevin-wairi
-- 👀 I’m interested in Ruby
+- 👀 I’m interested in React and Ruby
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Rails
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...

 <!---